 How to Register for the RTEP

-Invited applicants may submit alternate English language proficiency test results, which include Test of English as a Foreign Language (TOEFL) (Ryerson institution code 0886), International English Language Testing Service (IELTS), Michigan English Language Assessment Battery (MELAB), or Canadian Academic English Language Assessment (CAEL) results.
+Invited applicants may submit alternate English language proficiency test results, which include Test of English as a Foreign Language (TOEFL) (Ryerson institution code 0886), International English Language Testing Service (IELTS), Michigan English Language Assessment Battery (MELAB), Canadian Academic English Language Assessment (CAEL), or Pearson Test (PTE) results.
 Applicants should write tests as early as possible.
 Applicants must arrange for official results to be forwarded by the applicable agency / testing centre as soon as possible directly to Undergraduate Admissions and Recruitment at Ryerson within application deadlines.
 Ryerson will not accept test results submitted by the applicant or any other means.

 The name, date of birth and other personal information on an Official Proficiency Test Score must match the information provided on the application for admission form.
 If there is a discrepancy, the results may not be matched to the application.

 |Program||TOEFL - 0886||MELAB||IELTS||CAEL||PTE|

 |All other Ryerson programs||